Staying on top of your business’s finances can feel like an uphill battle. So what’s the secret to making sure you keep up with things? Check-ins.

 At AutoCFO, we love continuous accounting!
 Continuous accounting is simply a method of accounting where information is input into the financial system on a consistent, frequent basis.

-Having financial goals for your cash is a game changer.
-It won’t stop your business from spending the money you need to spend, but it gives you the freedom to spend your money.
+Having financial goals for your cash is a game changer, it gives you the freedom to spend your money.

 Whether you love it or hate it, budgeting is extremely important for all types of businesses.
 The key to successful and accurate budgeting is to not forget anything.
 What’s the best way not to forget anything?
 Have a checklist.
 When you use a checklist, you limit surprises and help ensure you didn’t forget anything during the budget building process.